-- O.1 To establish a hierarchy of interconnected streets that give safe, convenient and clear access within and beyond the Precinct. - O.2 To contribute to the creation of an interesting and attractive streetscape. - O.3 To provide cool, green leafy streets to complement the semi-rural character of the site.
+- O.1 To establish a hierarchy of interconnected streets that give safe, convenient and clear access within and beyond the Precinct. - O.2 To contribute to the creation of an interesting and attractive streetscape.

+O.3 To provide cool, green leafy streets to complement the semi-rural character of the site.
-C.1 Street trees are required for all streets.
-Street planting is to:

-- use the preferred species listed in Table 8; - be consistently used to distinguish between public and private spaces and between different classes of street within the street hierarchy; - provide an attractive and interesting landscape character without blocking the potential for street surveillance. - minimise risk to utilities and services; - be durable and suited to the street environment and, wherever appropriate, include endemic species; - maintain adequate lines of sight for vehicles and pedestrians, especially around driveways and street corners; and - provide appropriate shade in summer and solar access in winter.

-C.2 Where appropriate tree planting shall be considered alongside the off road pedestrian pathways/shared cycleways.

-- C.3 Signage, street furniture and lighting is to be: - designed to reinforce the district identity of Jacaranda; - coordinated in design and style;

-- located to minimise visual clutter and obstruction of the public domain; and - of a colour and specification agreed with Council. - C.4 Root director W Series or equivalent is to be installed in either RDW600 for new trees on local streets or RDW900 for new trees on Collector Roads. - C.5 The electrical network shall be underground. - C.6 Street tree spacing shall be modified to avoid conflict with driveways, utilities and street lighting. - C.7 Subdivision applications are to demonstrate measures to mitigate the urban heat island effect. - C.8 Street trees are to provide a vertical height clearance of 4m for vehicles at maturity. - C.9 Permeable driveways for individual dwellings are preferred.
-Driveways are to be identified and agreed at the subdivision DA stage in coordination with the street trees and solar passive design. - C.10 Timber look aluminium to be used for street furniture.
+- C.1 Street trees are required for all streets.
+Street planting is to: - use the preferred species listed in Table 8; - be consistently used to distinguish between public and private spaces and between different classes of street within the street hierarchy; - provide an attractive and interesting landscape character without blocking the potential for street surveillance. - minimise risk to utilities and services; - be durable and suited to the street environment and, wherever appropriate, include endemic species; - maintain adequate lines of sight for vehicles and pedestrians, especially around driveways and street corners; - provide appropriate shade in summer and solar access in winter; and - be healthy and vigorous at the time of delivery and planting. - C.2 Where appropriate tree planting shall be considered alongside the off road pedestrian pathways/shared cycleways. - C.3 Signage, street furniture and lighting is to be: - designed to reinforce the district identity of Jacaranda; - coordinated in design and style; - located to minimise visual clutter and obstruction of the public domain; and - of a colour and specification agreed with Council. - C.4 Root director W Series or equivalent is to be installed in either RDW600 for new trees on local streets or RDW900 for new trees on Collector Roads.
+Structural soil to be used as backfilling to provide better conditions for root growth. - C.5 The electrical network shall be underground. - C.6 Street tree spacing shall be modified to avoid conflict with driveways, utilities and street lighting. - C.7 Subdivision applications are to demonstrate measures to mitigate the urban heat island effect. - C.8 Street trees are to provide a vertical height clearance of 4m for vehicles at maturity. - C.9 Permeable driveways for individual dwellings are preferred.
+Driveways are to be identified and agreed at the subdivision DA stage in coordination with the street trees and solar passive design. - C.10 Timber look aluminium to be used for street furniture. - C.11 Concept Street Lighting Plan must accompany any Master Plan Development Application for the subject site.